theforagersdiary/foragersdiary/content/guides/fungi/amethyst-deciever-laccaria-amethystina/index.md

 ---

-The Amethyst Deceiver is a great edible fungi thats easily identifiable.
+The Amethyst Deceiver is a great edible fungi thats easily identifiable in it's prime.
 Don't let the name 'deceive' you.
 Whilst small, it makes up for this by often growing in large groups.
 When you find one, more will often be lurking close by.

 ---